Your Section 21 notice needs checking: an EPC was not provided before the notice

 Related guidance inside this topic

-• For the dates, forms, and evidence behind legacy Section 21 notice rules, see gas safety and eviction guide before you respond.
+- For the dates, forms, and evidence behind legacy Section 21 notice rules, see overview of tenant rights in England before you respond.

-• If this issue overlaps with legacy Section 21 notice rules, check tenant checklist to compare the legal tests.
+- If this issue overlaps with legacy Section 21 notice rules, check tenant FAQ hub to compare the legal tests.

-• For a fuller breakdown of legacy Section 21 notice rules, use legacy Section 21 checker for the underlying rule set.
+- For a fuller breakdown of legacy Section 21 notice rules, use no gas safety certificate article for the underlying rule set.

-• If you need the route-specific rules on legacy Section 21 notice rules, start with Section 21 notice defect guide so you can check the dates and documents against your own case.
+- If you need the route-specific rules on legacy Section 21 notice rules, start with England tenant checklist so you can check the dates and documents against your own case.

 Related articles